 Content yourself with your Parent’s Insurance

 No need for inflated standalone insurance policies to safeguard your belongings in your halls of residence/student bedsit, as the majority of providers will honor the ‘content away from home’ section of your family’s household policy.
 Just as long as you furnish them with a list of your prized possession that is.
+If you are looking to be more knowledgeable, then you should also check out this tool that you can use to get a better understanding of English teaching in Spain!

 It’s OK to Dodge tax!